 The flip tax regime remained in place from June 1, 2011 until December 31, 2015.
 A key advantage to using Taiwan as our environment is that the transfer tax stays in place continuously over 4.5 years, so general equilibrium effects of stacking up multiple tax reforms and seasonality in windows around short-duration reforms do not play a role in our estimates.
-This is in contrast to a series of stamp duty tax hikes initially levied on non-residents in Singapore (Deng, Tu, & Zhang 2019) in 2011 and Hong Kong (Agarwal et al. 2022) in 2012, where the government successively altered the tax schedule to become more punitive towards housing investors.
-Importantly, the stable nature of the tax regime over our sample period allows us to map to the steady state equilibria in our structural model.
+Importantly, the stable nature of the tax regime over our sample period allows us to map to the steady state equilibria in our structural model.16